ek0/archive/README.md

 - `NO_LOG_FILE` Does not pop a log file

 #### `path`
 Name of the log file.
-If `path` is NULL the log file will be named using the following format: `DD-MM-YYYY_HH-MN-SEC.txt` where:
+If `path` is NULL the log file will be named using the following format: `YYYY-MM-DD_HH-MN-SEC.txt` where:
 ```
 YYYY = Current Year at initialization
 MM = Curent Month at initialization